 Treatment of Hereditary Neuropathies

 Bracing helps correct footdrop; orthopedic surgery to stabilize the foot may help.

 Physical therapy (to strengthen muscles) and occupational therapy may help; vocational counseling may help prepare young patients to maintain vocational skills despite disease progression.

 Hereditary neuropathies may affect motor and sensory nerves, sensory nerves, sensory and autonomic nerves, or only motor nerves.

-There are 3 main types of motor and sensory neuropathies, which vary in severity and rate of progression; all begin in childhood.
+There are 3 main types of motor and sensory neuropathies, which vary in severity and rate of progression; nearly all begin in childhood.

 Use braces to correct footdrop and recommend physical and occupational therapy to help patients maintain function; sometimes orthopedic surgery is needed.